prasanacodes/simple-counter-app-round1/README.md

 # Simple Counter App

-This is a minimalist, production-ready single-page web application that demonstrates a basic counter functionality with increment and decrement buttons.
+This is a minimalist, production-ready single-page web application that demonstrates a basic counter functionality with increment and decrement, and the ability to save named counts.
 It's built with modern HTML, CSS, and JavaScript, focusing on clean code, responsiveness, and user-friendliness.

 ## Features

 - **Increment Button**: Increases the counter value.
 - **Decrement Button**: Decreases the counter value (prevents going below zero).
 - **Current Value Display**: Shows the live count.
+- **Save Button**: Allows users to save the current counter value with a custom name.
+- **Saved Counts Display**: A dedicated section to view all saved counts and their names.
 - **Stylish Design**: Modern and responsive UI using CSS.
 - **Pure JavaScript**: No frameworks or libraries are used, keeping it lightweight.